einstin88/sapling-release/README.md

 2. **Extract and run**
 	- *Windows* : Run `autorun.bat` after extracting the zip file
+	- *Mac*:
-	- *Mac*: Follow instructions in the zipped file to run `autorun.command`.
+		1. Follow instructions in the zipped file to run `autorun.command`.
+		2. When you get a prompt about security, goto 'Setting' > 'Security & Privacy' > select allow or enable

 3. **Provide path to the folder with your PDFs**
 	- This is the knowledge base which Sapling draw her answers from.